Rent worries and how we can help

 What to do next

-If you think you may struggle to pay your rent as a result of the coronavirus, please get in touch with us as soon as possible.
-We have a dedicated Payment Support team who will provide you with help, support and guidance, during this difficult time.
+If you think you may struggle to pay your rent, please get in touch with us as soon as possible.
+We have a dedicated Payment Support team who will provide you with help, support and guidance.

 You can contact them via My.GUHG, or alternatively you can call us on 0300 123 5544 to be put through to the team.